jakond1/jenkin_trigger/README.md

 # Jenkin_trigger
-Trigger a jenkins job using git token
+Trigger a jenkins job using git token.